seedfourtytwo/Validators/infrastructure/solana-validator/services/monitoring/solana-validator-metrics-reference.md

 # Solana Validator Light Mode Metrics Reference

 ## Overview
 This document provides a comprehensive reference for metrics available through the Solana Exporter running in light mode on the validator.
-Light mode only collects metrics that are unique to the validator node being queried and cannot be obtained from public RPCs.
-This document uses the exact metric names as they appear in the exporter output for accurate reference when creating Grafana dashboards.
+Light mode only collects metrics that require local access to the validator node and cannot be obtained from public RPCs.
+Following recent optimizations, the light mode exporter has been refined to completely eliminate metric duplication with the home server's comprehensive exporter.

 ## Table of Contents
 - [Node Metrics](#node-metrics)